Wendy Jacobs: Career

 Jacobs spent most of her career at Foley Hoag, a law firm in Boston.
 She focused on legal policy to tackle climate change, and worked as a litigator in the Land and Natural Resources Division of the United States Department of Justice.
 She joined Harvard Law School in 2007, where she established an environmental law clinic.
 She focused on environmental protection policies and energy law.

 Jacobs created the Climate Solutions Living Lab, a research course that developed environmental legislature for American communities.
 In the wake of Donald Trump's election as president, Jacobs wrote a manual on how to use citizen science data in litigation.
 The manual outlined best practice and provided information on designing and delivering an environmentally focused climate change project.
 The manual provides information on the law governing citizen science in different American states.
 She provided Harvard students with opportunities to defend policies that protect the environment, such as Roderick Bremby's denial of an application for coal-fired power plants.

 Jacobs was made Chair of the Clean Air Task Force in 2018.

 In 2021, Jacobs fought against Trump's proposed Transparency Rule, a regulation that would have allowed the United States Environmental Protection Agency to require researchers to publish their raw data, meaning that medical information could not inform climate policy.

 Selected publications

 Personal life

-Jacobs was married in 1985, and had two daughters.
+Jacobs was never married, and had two daughters.
 She died in 2021.